 None required.
 It was out of the box and toddled away on in less than a minute.

-How is the Toddlebike in action?
+How is the Toddlebike / Lena Scooter in action?

 Our 2 year old soon learnt that keeping her feet up meant higher speeds across the kitchen floor and by leaning left or right, kitchen chairs were easily negotiated – all the basics of learning to ride a real bike.

 Whether on cycle paths, up and down hills, through woods; she nearly keeps up!

 Our 2 year old is quite small for her age and so whilst her brother was on a balance bike at her age, I think she may well use it up until she’s three.

 Does this toddler bike really teach a little one how to balance?

-Yes.
-I think so.
 Rival tricycles (and perhaps some balance bikes) can be heavy and inflexible and little ones learn nothing about how they might manoeuvre it themselves.

 With a Toddlebike, little people not only learn the basics of how to move a real bicycle but they can be fairly independent and the real beauty is that when they’ve tired out (as they inevitably do) it can be popped on top of a buggy or held in one hand.

-It’s lightweight – easy to steer, easy to move, easy to carry, easy to pop in back of car.
+- It’s lightweight – easy to steer, easy to move, easy to carry, easy to pop in back of car.

-It’s practical – it teaches the basics of balancing and helps the transition to a balance bike.
+- It’s practical – it teaches the basics of balancing and helps the transition to a balance bike.

-It’s robust – it can be thrown down hills, dropped out the back of a car and little people can jump up and down on it without even a dent.
+- It’s robust – it can be thrown down hills, dropped out the back of a car and little people can jump up and down on it without even a dent.
 There are no small moving parts to break off or swallow.

-It’s great value for money.
+- It’s great value for money.

-What I don’t like about the Toddlebike?
+What don’t you like about the Toddlebike?